 In Europe, the three main air pollutants of concern are represented by nitrogen dioxide (NO2), particulate matter (PM, also referred to as PM10 or PM2.5 depending on the particle diameter) and ozone.
 The rationale behind the functionality of Low Emission Zones is to restrict as much as possible the access of highly polluting vehicles.
 This can be achieved either by raising the costs of access through fees or tolls or by completely forbidding the access.
 Another approach would be retrofitting older vehicles to meet modern regulations, by adding diesel particle filters (DPF).
 These filters could elevate the vehicle to a slightly higher emission standard [5].

-2.3 LEZs throughout Europe
+2.3 Study of Official Rules Regarding Environmental Zones in Europe

 2.3.1 Germany and France